Justice on Trial

 I love jazz.
 I am not pretending to be an expert on any type of music.
 But I like music, it is definitely part of who I am.
 I pick music according to my mood.
 I went to Manchester University in the early 90s when it was the centre of dance music.
 I was at The Hacienda every Friday night for several years.

 That kind of dance music and electronic music of different kinds.
 But I still like rock music, I love Bruce Springsteen, I love electro pop from the 80s and 90s.

 I think we live in a really interesting time for music.
 It went through a tough patch when everybody was getting their music for free and musicians were not making any money.
 The diversity of music was shrinking before streaming was monetized.

 But now, the music that’s available is incredibly diverse, interesting and exciting.
 Listen to the charts for example.
-I have two teenagers, so I am exposed to stuff I wouldn’t ordinarily listen to.
+With two teenagers, I am exposed to stuff I wouldn’t ordinarily listen to.
 There are lots of young people making music in different ways.
-So exciting times.
+Exciting times!
 I will reflect on my 8 choices."

 Listen to Chris' Music

 You can listen to Chris' music, an eclectic mix as promised, by clicking on the link below.